Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 unravelling the entire problem.
 With that in hand, almost everything else falls into place.

 Once it's up and running, an evolutionary algorithm implements a form of "machine learning", or even intelligence.
 There's something wonderful about this.
-It's "Intelligent Design" turned on its head: instead of looking at the complexity of life and stubbornly insist in the face of Darwinian selection that there's some sort of divine "intelligence" behind it all, we take random, blind, natural selection, deploy it an absolutely artificial, virtual environment and exploit it as a form of machine intelligence!
+It's "Intelligent Design" turned on its head: instead of inferring an intelligent designer from the complexity and problem-solving capacities of life, we abstract an algorithmic description of how those life-forms, indeed, came to exist, and use it to design intelligence!
 There's something sublime in this, and it's genuinely fascinating to behold.

 ![Sacculina](/img/Haeckel_Sacculina.png)